vincev/freezeout/README.md

 ## Features

-- Multi tables [tokio][tokio-link] server.
+- Multiplayer [tokio][tokio-link] server.
 - [egui][egui-link] web and native client.
-- CLI [crossterm][cterm-link] client.
-- Poker bot clients with custom strategy.
 - WebSockets encryption over [Noise Protocol][noise-link].
 - Message signatures for players and server identity.
-- [Docker image](./docker/) to run the game server and a nginx server that serves the web client.
 - Fast hand [evaluator](./crates/eval/).
 - A Poker [cards](./crates/cards/) crate with egui cards textures (see [example](./crates/cards/)).
+- Poker bot clients with custom strategy.
+- [Docker image](./docker/) to run the game server and a nginx server that serves the web client.

 ## Installation

 To play **Freezeout** poker you need to run a server that accepts connections from